 Angela Baker in Sleepaway Camp

 I know, I know.
 It’s a tricky one, but you know what?
 There’s not a single moment of this franchise where Angela doesn’t identify herself as female.
 Not a moment where she doesn’t go by “she.”
 So she counts.
-And she’s one of the best, for sure.
+And she’s one of the most memorable female killers of the ’80s for sure.
 It’s so cool to have this slasher where a little girl who’s relentlessly picked on is also picking off her fellow campers.
 It’s such a weird, fun, sleazy little movie.

 Annie Wilkes in Misery